docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 ![Downloading UCP Client Profile](../../images/client-bundle.png)

+> Caution
+>
-To ensure that access from the client bundle is synced with the identity provider, we recommend the following steps.
+>To ensure that access from the client bundle is synced with the identity provider, we recommend the following steps.
 Otherwise, a previously-authorized user could get access to UCP through their existing client bundle.
+>

-- Remove the user account from UCP granting client bundle access if access is removed from the identity provider.
+> - Remove the user account from UCP granting client bundle access if access is removed from the identity provider.
-- If group membership in the identity provider changes, replicate this change in UCP.
+> - If group membership in the identity provider changes, replicate this change in UCP.
-- Continue to use LDAP to sync group membership.
+> - Continue to use LDAP to sync group membership.